 - i.
-New construction and conversion proposals must meet the following criteria: - The proposed development shall not be located where the total of publically subsidized housing units (as defined in the Market Study Guidelines) equal more than 20% of all units in the census tract where the development will be located. - If the proposed development is a new construction phased development, the previously approved development (i.e. Phase I or Phase II) must be 90% or greater leased up and have cost certified at least 90 days before the subsequent phased proposal can be submitted for consideration for funding.
-MHDC reserves the right to grant a waiver of this requirement at staff's discretion.
-The waiver must be requested and approved before application submission. - Notwithstanding the competitive scores of applications in a Geographic Region, MHDC may in its sole discretion, limit the number of developments in a specific market or city if MHDC determines that there is insufficient demand or that a particular development would have adverse impact on low income housing developments existing in a given market area.

-In the event that multiple applications are submitted for a given market area that cannot support all of the developments that would have received recommendation for Commission approval in a Geographic Region, MHDC may select one (1) or more that will best serve the market demand for the area.

-• If the proposed development is located in the Kansas City or St. Louis Region, it shall not be located within a one (1) mile radius of any development that:

-(a) has been approved for Federal LIHTC, State LIHTC, HOME, or Fund Balance funding through MHDC within the previous two (2) fiscal-year funding cycles; and (b) is less than 90% leased-up at the time of application submission.
+New construction and conversion proposals criteria: - The proposed development shall not be located where the total of publicly subsidized housing units (as defined in the Market Study Guidelines) equal more than 20% of all units in the census tract where the development will be located. - If the proposed development is a new construction phased development, the previously approved development (i.e. Phase I or Phase II) must be at 50% construction before the subsequent phased proposal can be submitted for consideration for funding. - Notwithstanding the competitive scores of applications in a Geographic Region, MHDC may in its sole discretion, limit the number of developments in a specific market or city if MHDC determines that there is insufficient demand or that a particular development would have adverse impact on low income housing developments existing in a given market area. - In the event that multiple applications are submitted for a given market area that cannot support all of the developments that would have received recommendation for Commission approval in a Geographic Region, MHDC may select one (1) or more that will best serve the market demand for the area. - If the proposed development is located in the Kansas City or St. Louis Region, it shall not be located within a one (1) mile radius of any development that: - (a) has been approved for Federal LIHTC, State LIHTC, HOME, or Fund Balance funding through MHDC within the previous two (2) fiscal-year funding cycles; and (b) is less than 90% leased-up at the time of application submission.

-Exceptions to the previous two criteria may include, but are not limited to, applications proposing a:
+MHDC may consider exceptions to the previous two criteria including, but not limited to, applications proposing a:

-- Mixed-income development; - Development to replace existing public housing and/or subsidized housing; - Development where at least 25% of the units are set aside as Permanent Supportive Housing or Vulnerable Persons housing units; - Development that qualifies for the IEH Priority; - Development that includes service-enriched housing features; - Development that preserves existing affordable housing; - Development that is part of a municipal redevelopment plan; or - Senior housing development. - ii.
+- o Mixed-income development; - o Development to replace existing public housing and/or subsidized housing; - O Development where at least 25% of the units are set aside as Permanent Supportive Housing or Vulnerable Persons housing units; - o Development that includes service-enriched housing features; - o Development that preserves existing affordable housing; - o Development that is part of a municipal redevelopment plan; or - Senior housing development. - ii.
 Location in a qualified census tract only if the development will contribute to a concerted community revitalization plan that is in-place at the time of application; - iii.
 Whether existing housing is used as part of a community revitalization plan; - iv.
 Location in a community with demonstrated new employment opportunities and a proven need for workforce housing; - v.
 Infill of existing stable neighborhoods; and - vi.
 Commission-designated targeted areas (historical examples: Joplin MSA and the City of Berekley LIHTC set-aside in 2012 in response to natural disaster).